 - All meals on safari in Kenya and Tanzania; all other meals as specified.

 - All wildlife viewing by 4 X 4 vehicle with photo roof, driven by a naturalist guide.
 A window seat is guaranteed.

 - Complimentary bottled water in vehicles and during meals.

 - A specialist guide will accompany the group, with 10 travelers.

 - A host from San Diego Zoo Wildlife Alliance will accompany the group, with a minimum of 10 travelers.

 - All applicable hotel and lodge taxes and gratuities.

 - Round-trip air transportation from San Diego to Arusha and returns from Nairobi, including taxes and fuel surcharges.

 - Optional flight from Mara to Nairobi (quoted separately).

 - Gratuities to driver/guides and other conveyance attendants.
-Gratuities should only be given as a reward for exceptional service and is at your discretion.
-We estimate $12 per person/per day for the specialist guide, $12 per person/per day for the safari driver, $10 per person/per day for the camp staff, and $3 per person for each arrival and departure transfer from the airport / hotel.
-These are daily per service estimates and an exact tipping chart will be detailed on your final itinerary.
+Gratuities should only be given as a reward for exceptional service, and at your discretion.
+We estimate $12 per person/per day for the specialist guide, $12 per person/per day for the safari driver, $10 per person/per day for the camp staff, and $3 per person for each arrival and departure transfer from the airport/hotel.
+These are daily per service estimates, and an exact tipping chart will be detailed on your final itinerary.